 Email Xpert supports POP3 inboxes as well as IMAP.
 While most people prefer IMAP because it is more user-friendly for reviewing email on multiple devices, you may want to read our guide on POP vs IMAP and see what is best for you.

-If and when you make folders under your account to file emails, you may have to synchronize your account in order to get the folders to appear on other devices you may have the email account open on.
+If using IMAP and making folders under your account to file emails, you may have to synchronize your account in order to get the folders to appear on other devices.
+This is sometimes called "subscribing" to the folders.
 Refer to your email client's documentation for details.

 For phones and tablets generally, there are a myriad of options.
 If you are unconcerned by having your mail pass through Google's servers, the GMail app on either iPhone or Android is a good choice.
 Otherwise, there are dozens of options to chose from on each platform, so read some reviews, try one or two apps and see what you like.